-Note: These figures show the dependence of the reset price on idiosyncratic productivity and idiosyncratic demand.
+These figures show the dependence of the reset price on idiosyncratic productivity and idiosyncratic demand.

 Conditional on adjustment, the optimal price of the seller satisfies the first-order condition, (8), in the steady state where x = 1 with probability 1.
-In the calibrated model, the ex post optimal price is a decreasing function of productivity.
+In the calibrated model, the expost optimal price is a decreasing function of productivity and an increasing function of demand.
 This is shown in Figure 3.
-The dependence of this price on productivity will be impacted by the elasticity of demand.

-$^{^{25}}$ This is because of the limited time horizon.
+29This is because of the limited time horizon.
 In an infinite horizon setting, the target price is often defined as the optimal price in the absence of adjustment costs assuming integrated shocks.
 Here no assumptions on the distribution of future variables are needed and, of course, permanent versus temporary opportunities to adjust are equivalent.